It depends a bit on the study you read, but somewhere between 50 and 75% of managers are ineffective.

 If you have a bad manager, you can easily become very angry, frustrated or anxious.
 But you are the one who suffers the most from these emotions.
 Try not to get too emotional, but deal with the situation strategically.

 If you have problems with your manager, it is of course very important to talk to her.
 The funny thing is that most people don't do that.
+It's understandable.
+Talking about the negative behavior of your boss is a difficult conversation to have, but it might also solve a lot of your problems.
 Be brave, prepare well for the meeting and chances are it will solve a lot of things.
 Another option is to talk to the HR department.

 A bad manager can ruin your work happiness.
 Every situation is different and requires a different approach.
 Coaching helps you to find out what works for you and in your situation and it can be a turning point in your life.
 Read more about coaching or plan a free introduction via Zoom.